milqsimmer/milqsimmer/README.md

 ### Hi there 👋
-### I am Mila, also known as MilQ Simmer on twitch comunit ✌💕
+### I am Mila, also known as MilQ Simmer on twitch community ✌💕

 - 🔭 I’m currently working on a well renowned R&D center as a full-stack developer🤗
 - 🌱 I’m currently learning Python, Django, Html, JavaScrit and CSS...
 I know, all over the place 🤷🏾‍♀️